 On March 16, 2005, the Company entered into a credit agreement with KeyBank National Association ("KeyBank") to provide a \$15.0 million senior credit facility.
 KeyBank is designated as the sole arranger and sole book manager.
 The facility has a 3-year term and can be expanded to a \$60.0 million credit facility.
 The Company intends to use the facility for general corporate purposes and to fund future acquisitions.
-As of March 31, 2006, \$7.0 million had been drawn to pay the contingent acquisition consideration payments due in the first quarter of 2006.
-Interest on amounts outstanding under the credit facility accrues at the applicable margin over LIBOR or KeyBank's Prime Rate as determined by the credit agreement, 6.16% at the most recent borrowing date of April 18, 2006.
+As of June 30, 2006, \$8.0 million had been drawn to pay the contingent acquisition consideration payments due in the first two quarters of 2006.
+Interest on amounts outstanding under the credit facility accrues at the applicable margin over LIBOR or KeyBank's Prime Rate as determined by the credit agreement.